Looking to take your upper chest workout to the next level? Look no further than the incline cable fly.

 - Incline Bench Dumbbell Pullover

-What angle should incline cable fly?
+What angle should the incline cable fly?

 The best angle range for doing incline cable flies is 30–45 degrees.
-This allows for targeting the upper chest muscles effectively while minimizing strain on the shoulder joints.
+This allows for effectively targeting the upper chest muscles while minimizing strain on the shoulder joints.

 Do not go more upright as the stress shifts more to the shoulders rather than the chest area.